-Figure 1 Graphical illustration of hypotheses for how temperature affects primary producer biomass (A-C) and net ecosystem oxygen flux (D-F) for communities dominated by autotrophs (A), with autotrophs and grazers (AG) and with autotrophs, grazers and predators (AGP) (codes shown in panel A apply throughout).
+Figure 1 Graphical illustration of hypotheses for how temperature affects primary producer biomass (A-C) and net ecosystem oxygen fluxes (D-F) for communities dominated by autotrophs (A), with autotrophs and grazers (AG) and with autotrophs, grazers and predators (AGP) (codes shown in panel A apply throughout).
+Net ecosystem oxygen fluxes refer to the absolute value of oxygen flux rate (production due to photosynthesis or oxygen consumption due to respiration).
 Exponential responses to temperature are plotted as linearized (log-transformed) and on 1/kT axes for later comparison with predicted slopes from Eqns 1 and 5 in the main text.
-A trophic cascade exists if systems with predators have primary producer biomass levels similar to systems with no predators and no grazers, and the difference in the biomass levels indicates the strength of the cascade (arrow in A).
-In the first-order metabolic scaling hypotheses (E), NEP in systems without consumers depends on temperature consistent with the weaker temperature dependence of photosynthesis relative to respiration, which is expected to have a dominant influence on the temperature dependence of oxygen flux in systems with consumers.
+In the first-order metabolic scaling hypotheses (E), net ecosystem oxygen flux (NEP and ER) in systems without heterotrophic consumers are expected to increase with temperature due to the temperature dependence of photosynthesis.
+In systems with heterotrophic consumers, oxygen production and oxygen consumption (if plotted separately) are expected to increase more steeply with temperature due to the stronger temperature dependence of respiration than photosynthesis.
 If species interactions modify metabolic scaling effects on ecosystem level biomass and oxygen flux (C, F), the temperature dependence is expected to be strongest in communities in which grazers are abundant and not limited by predators.

-We then developed hypotheses for how the predicted changes in species interactions might influence temperature effects on net ecosystem functions.
-We drew on the Metabolic Theory of Ecology (MTE) and past empirical evidence in cross-system comparisons to predict how temperature affects ecosystem oxygen fluxes, an indication of major metabolic processes of photosynthesis and respiration.
-MTE relates whole-organism metabolic rates (e.g., oxygen flux) and related biological functions for organism i to body size and temperature [12,27,28]:
+We then developed hypotheses for how the predicted changes in species interactions might influence temperature effects on net ecosystem primary production, ecosystem respiration and biomass standing stock.
+We drew on the Metabolic Theory of Ecology (MTE) and past empirical evidence in cross-system comparisons (YD 2012) to predict how temperature affects net ecosystem oxygen fluxes, an indication of major metabolic processes of photosynthesis and respiration.
+MTE relates whole-organism metabolic rates (bi) and related biological functions for organism i to body size (mi) and body temperature (T, in Kelvin) [12,27,28]:

-bi=b0eEa/kTmia Eqn 1
+bi=b0e-Ea/kTmia Eqn 1

-in which activation energy (Ea, in eV) captures the exponential effect of temperature (T, in Kelvin) on per capita metabolic rate (bi) for individual i, k is the Boltzmann constant (eV/K), b0 is a normalization constant independent of body size and temperature, mi corresponds to the body mass of an individual i, and a is the allometric scaling factor.
-The expression of temperature effects on metabolic rate n this model model is a special case of a more complex equation that allows each species to follow a thermal performance curve, often described by a modified Sharpe-Schoolfield equation [7,8,29], in which performance declines at high temperatures.
-However, for multi-species systems, the monotonic exponential model performs well when there is no reason to expect that temperatures exceed optimal performance of most species [7,8].
-This exponential model has been extended to produce a ‘first-order’ expectation for the effects of temperature on net ecosystem metabolic rates (BR):
+in which activation energy (-Ea, in eV) captures the exponential effect of temperature on per capita metabolic rate, k is the Boltzmann constant (eV/K), b0 is a normalization constant independent of body size and temperature, and a is the allometric scaling factor that relates metabolic rate to body size.
+The expression of temperature effects on a metabolic rate bi – in our case, oxygen production or consumption rates - in this model is a special case of a more complex equation that allows each species to follow a thermal performance curve, often described by a modified Sharpe-Schoolfield equation [7,8,29], in which an individual’s or population’s performance declines at high temperatures above some optimal temperature.
+We do not use this model here for two reasons: we do not expect photosynthesis or respiration to exceed optimal operating temperatures in our systems () so we believe the simpler exponential is a suitable hypothesis for cross-system comparison (following Yvon-Durochers, etc etc) [7,8], and we do not have thermal performance data for the many species in our communities that would allow fitting of thermal performance curves within communities.

+This exponential model has been extended to produce a ‘first-order’ expectation for the effects of temperature on net ecosystem metabolic rates (BR), such as net oxygen production or net oxygen consumption, that would reflect the sum of all per capita rates in an ecosystem:

-BR=b0ReER/kTMBmBα-1, Eqn 1b
+BR=b0e-ER/kTMBmBα-1, Eqn 1b